steqeq/0000/docs/reference/env-variables.rst

       -

     * - | ``GPU_MAX_USWC_ALLOC_SIZE``
-        | Sets  the maximum USWC allocation size in MB.
+        | Sets the maximum uncacheable speculative write combining (USWC) allocation size in MB.
       - ``2048``
       - -1: No limit

     * - | ``GPU_MAX_WORKGROUP_SIZE``
         | Sets the maximum number of workitems in a workgroup for GPU.
-      - ``0``
+      - ``0``: Sets no limit on workitems.
-      - 0: Ignore the environment variable and use the default workgroup size, which is 256.
+      -

     * - | ``GPU_MIPMAP``
         | Enables GPU mipmap extension.